Lavadude82/disker-backend/README.md

+Currently in Development!

-# disker-backend
+# Disker
 Disker is a simple NAS System written in NodeJS for Any Linux Distrobution

+# Installation
+None Currently

+# Status
+ Working on Backend